combust-labs/firebuild/README.md

 - path `/path/to/repo.git:/path/to/Dockerfile` will be split by `:` and must contain both sides
   - `/path/to/repo.git` is the git repository path
-  - `/path/to/Dockerfile` is the path to the `Dockerfile` in the repository and after clone an checkout must point to a file
+  - `/path/to/Dockerfile` is the path to the `Dockerfile` in the repository, must point to a file after clone and checkout
 - optional `#fragment` may be a comit hash, a branch name or a tag name
   - if no `#fragment` is given, the program will use the default cloned branch, check the remote to find out what is it
 - the cloned repository will have a single remote and the first remote wil be used